Key Features of Political Interpreting

 - Parliamentary sessions of the European Parliament;

 - Official state visits for foreign leaders;

-- Live to broadcast of political events;
+- Live to broadcast political events;

 - Press conferences, International speeches that relate to international issues.

 At any event to do with governments and international relations, a political interpreter is required so that those attending understand what is happening at the event.
-A well-known interpreter, Daniel Pashley, who specialises in 4 European languages at the European Parliament, reveals that interpreting for politicians is not that difficult because they do not generally use colloquialisms, but stick to straightforward language when presenting speeches.
+A well-known interpreter, Daniel Pashley, who specializes in 4 European languages at the European Parliament, reveals that interpreting for politicians is not that difficult because they do not generally use colloquialisms, but stick to straightforward language when presenting speeches.
 Many politicians have their own methods of putting across ideas, but this is something a political interpreter can learn by studying recordings of the politicians.

 Political Interpreters Need to do Their Homework